NickvisionApps/Parabolic/CONTRIBUTING.md

 - To see if other users have experienced (and potentially already solved) the same issue you are having, check if there is not already a bug report existing for your bug or error in both the [Discussions](https://github.com/NickvisionApps/TubeConverter/discussions) and [Issues](https://github.com/NickvisionApps/TubeConverter/issues) sections.
 - Collect information about the bug:
   - Debug information provided by the application
-    - GNOME: from main menu open About Tube Converter → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
+    - GNOME: from main menu open About Parabolic → Troubleshooting → Debugging Information, here you can copy information to clipboard or save to a file.
   - Stack trace (Traceback)
     - Including any error messages thrown by the application
     - You may need to start the application via the terminal/console to receive an error message for a crash.